-The first round of the 30th INCITE Awards requires entrants to complete an online submission.
-Your online submission is integral as it will be the information that our panel of judges will use to determine whether your submission get into the second stage the of Awards program.
+The first round of the 31st INCITE Awards requires entrants to complete an online submission.
+Your online submission is integral as it will be the information that our panel of judges will use to determine whether you are selected as a finalist to go through to the second stage the of Awards program.

 So what can you expect?